JacobRPrice/JacobRPrice.github.io/1-research.md

 ### [R packages](/4-R.md)

-Much of my work is done within the R programming language.
+Much of my analysis is performed within the R programming language.
 Its open-source nature and abundance of packages and users makes it a powerful resource for a wide variety of fields and disciplines.

 Learn more about this project [here](/4-R.md).